HanXiaocs/course-2017-spr-proj/bohan_nyx_xh1994_yiran123/README.md

 This is an open-ended project with no certain conclusion.
 Our ultimate goal is to write a semi-application that can be extended and adjusted to a real product that can be used to help potential Airbnb customers.
 The interactive map is a model that cound be used in the future.

 Also, the data itself actually reveals a lot of information.
 Generally, the original score and the weighted score are related, which implies that most customers' reviews are reliable.
 However, the overall weighted scores are lower than the original scores.
 This means the factors that we consider to be important actually drag down the whole scale.
-Therefore, the houses that have a big gap between the original scores and the weighted scores may not be a good choice to stay.
+Therefore, a house that have a big gap between the original scores and the weighted scores may not be a good choice to stay.
 For example, while we calculate the crime number around Airbnb houses, the number is actually greater than what we thought it would be.
-This could be a effective factor on those low rating houses.
+This could be an effective factor on those low rating houses.
 Also, many of our favorite restaurants actually failed a lot of inspections.
 Cooking at home seems to be a necessary skill :)

 # Further Extension and Limitation